 The key is understanding what you actually have control over.
 You can’t change Greece’s 24% VAT or eliminate service charges, but you can choose shoulder season and save €4,800.
 Or, find venues with zero corkage policies and cut your bar bill by 50-70%.
 You can ask “Does this price include VAT?” and avoid budget-busting surprises.

-Whether you choose the cinematic charm of Danilia Village, the polished luxury of Corfu Imperial, or the grand privacy of The Courti Estate, Corfu provides a path to your dream Greek wedding at a price point that islands like Santorini and Mykonos simply can’t match.
+Whether you choose the cinematic charm of Danilia Village, the polished luxury of Angsana Corfu, or the grand privacy of The Courti Estate, Corfu provides a path to your dream Greek wedding at a price point that islands like Santorini and Mykonos simply can’t match.
 For the same budget, you’re hosting more guests, creating a longer celebration, or simply keeping more money for your future together.

 To see how Corfu compares to Crete, check my article on the complete deep dive into Crete Wedding Guide.